Tom Price Confirmed As Secretary Of Health And Human Services

 The Obamacare replacement Price proposed included offering tax credits starting at $1,200 a year to allow people to buy health insurance, boosting the use of tax-advantaged health savings accounts and limiting the tax deduction companies take for providing health insurance to workers.

-Those ideas are the core of what Republicans say they want to do to replace the ACA, but the details of how big the tax credits would be, and exactly how the HSAs would be structured are unknown.
+Those ideas are the core of what Republicans say they want to do to replace the ACA, but the details of how big the tax credits would be and exactly how the HSAs would be structured are unknown.

 During his confirmation, Price was dogged by questions about investments he made in health care-related companies.